IBM-Cloud/docs/services/ContinuousDelivery/cd_support.md

 * If you have technical questions about continuous delivery, post your question on [Stack Overflow (Link opens in new window)](http://stackoverflow.com/search?q=ibm-bluemix+continuous-delivery){:new_window} and tag your question with "ibm-bluemix" and "continuous-delivery".

-* If you have questions about the {{site.data.keyword.contdelivery_short}} service, use the [IBM developerWorks dW Answers (Link opens in a new window)](https://developer.ibm.com/answers/topics/bluemix-continuous-delivery/?smartspace=bluemix){:new_window} forum.
-Include the "bluemix-continuous-delivery" tag.
+* If you have questions about the {{site.data.keyword.contdelivery_short}} service, use the [IBM developerWorks dW Answers (Link opens in a new window)](https://developer.ibm.com/answers/topics/continuous-delivery/?smartspace=bluemix){:new_window} forum.
+Include the "continuous-delivery" tag.

 For more details about using the forums, see [Getting help (Link opens in a new window)](https://www.{DomainName}/docs/support/index.html#getting-help).